- Our Community

 - Cemetery plots may be purchased from our Burial Society.
 (See below for costs.)

 - Only Jewish or non-denominational symbols and inscriptions shall be engraved on the headstone or footstone.
 Designs of markers shall be submitted to the Rabbi/Spiritual Leader and/or the President of the Chevrah Kadisha or designated alternate for approval.
 Gravestones shall be consistent in size and design with existing markers, and must be erected within one year from the date of burial.
 No planters, shrubs, statues, or any other decoration shall be permitted on a grave site.

 Includes marking grave site and coordination with the funeral home (or others) regarding cemetery

 - Member Fee: $150

 - Non-Member Fee: $300

-* A "member" is defined a current member of Temple Israel.
+A member is defined as a current member of Temple Israel.

 For further information about Jewish funerals, burial, and mourning, visit www.jewish-funerals.org.

 Green Burial: The policies and practices of our Burial Society and Cemetery are generally in keeping with green principles - no embalming, no vaults, no chemicals used on Cemetery grounds, etc. If you would like to know more about Green Burial, visit www.greenburialma.org